Dissident Prophet: 2001–2006

-2012–present: Dissident Return
+2012–2019

 In 2012, Dissident Prophet returned to the music scene.
-Andy & Melanie's kids had now finished school; Tom was back from Hollywood; and Robbie had bought a new drum kit.
-Due to the confusion with mainstream band The Maccabees, Dissident Prophet reverted to their original name, and released a free download album Weapons of Mass Deception, available from their Bandcamp page.
-Andy says: "WMD reflects an urgent call to awaken our minds and see through the veneer of falseness proclaimed as truth everywhere in society.
+Jennings' and Melanie J.'s kids had now finished school; Livemore was back from Hollywood; and Maxwell had bought a new drum kit.
+Due to the confusion with mainstream band The Maccabees, Dissident Prophet reverted to their original name and released a free download album, Weapons of Mass Deception, available from their Bandcamp page.
+Jennings says: "WMD reflects an urgent call to awaken our minds and see through the veneer of falseness proclaimed as truth everywhere in society.
 There is a spiritual war, and we refuse to keep quiet about it."